-13.01 AUTHORITY
+13.01 Authority:

-- (1) This Chapter of the Code is adopted pursuant to authority granted in Chapter 59.70, and sec.
-92.15 and 92.16, Wisconsin Statutes (Wis.
-Stats.), and ss.
-ATCP 50.56 and NR 151.05, Wisconsin Administrative Code ("Wis.
-Admin.
-Code") - This Chapter of the Code incorporates by reference the technical standards and specifications developed by the United States Department of Agriculture (USDA) and the Natural Resources Conservation Service (NRCS), hereinafter called the USDA-NRCS Field Office Technical Guide, used by the Winnebago County Land and Water Conservation Department, hereinafter called the Department, for use in the design, construction, operation, and maintenance of livestock waste storage facilities and livestock facilities and the management and application of livestock waste.
-Any such standards shall apply until amended and then shall apply as amended. - (3) This Chapter of the Code also incorporates by reference the current USDA- NRCS Soil Survey for Winnebago County, the current USGS 1:24,000 Quadrangle Maps, NR812 (the Wisconsin Well Code), and all applicable Wis.
-Administrative Codes.
+- (1) This Chapter of the Code is adopted pursuant to authority granted in §§ 59.70, 92.11, 92.15, and 92.16, Wis Stats, and §§ ATCP 50.56 and NR 151.05, Wis Admin Code. - (2) This Chapter of the Code incorporates by reference the technical standards and specifications developed by the United States Department of Agriculture (USDA) and the Natural Resources Conservation Service (NRCS), hereinafter called the USDA- NRCS Field Office Technical Guide, used by the Winnebago County Land and Water Conservation Department, hereinafter called the "Department," for use in the design, construction, operation, and maintenance of livestock waste storage facilities and livestock facilities and the management and application of livestock waste.
+Any such standards shall apply until amended and then shall apply as amended - (3) This Chapter of the Code also incorporates by reference the current USDA-NRCS Soil Survey of Winnebago County, the current USGS 1:24,000 Quadrangle Maps, § NR 812.08, Wis Admin Code (the Wisconsin Well Code), and all applicable Wisconsin Administrative Codes